caberger/pure/code/readme.md

 ## what you get

-... is a simple table of todos loaded from [json-placeholder](https://jsonplaceholder.typicode.com/todos), formatted with w3school css styles that do not bleed out of their shadow root and a click handler that starts to randomly change the completed state of certain todos.
+... is a simple table of todos loaded from [json-placeholder](https://jsonplaceholder.typicode.com/todos), formatted with pure.css styles that do not bleed out of their shadow root and a click handler that starts to randomly change the completed state of certain todos.

 ## what you learn